 At your appointment, the plaster technician and doctor will advise what options are best to treat your fracture or injury.

 Do I require private health insurance for The Fracture Clinic?

-No, private health insurance is not required for appointments at the Private Fracture Clinic.
+No, private health insurance is not required for appointments at The Fracture Clinic.
 If you have private health insurance with extras cover and purchase an orthopaedic device or see our Physiotherapist, you may be able to claim this through your private health insurance.

 Where is The Fracture Clinic?